 A stack of books!

 Yep, the one trick that can lift any little styling corner from drab to fab is adding books.
-Whether it are vintage books, colorful books, stylish coffee table books or decorated books.
+Books are perfect decorative items that can both be the star of a vignette or simply a neutral addition to elevate and spotlight other things.
+Whether it are vintage books, colorful books, stylish coffee table books, or altered books, a book collection is a useful tool in your decorating stash.
 Adding some books to your decor always looks good AND it is also the decorating element that can help to bring other items into focus.

 Let’s talk books today and what you can do with (old) books and how to decorate your home extra beautifully with books.